avik-das/garlic/README.md

 The first type of atom is the integer.
 An integer can be positive or negative, and currently, may only be within the range of `-2^62` to `2^62 - 1`.
 In the future, integers outside of this range may be promoted to some type of arbitrary-precision integer.

+Integers can also be expressed as hexadecimal values by prefixing them with `0x`.
+This prefix is case-sensitive, but the following characters are not.

 Additionally, floating point numbers are supported.
 These numbers are double-precision (64-bit) IEEE 754 floating point values.
 All floating point numbers must have a digit to the left and the to the right of the decimal point, and may optionally have an exponent denoted by a (case-insensitive) `e`.

 ```scheme